-Table 3 summarizes the proportions of life recovery variance that were explained by hazard (model 1), demographics (model 2), hazard and demographics (model 3), hazard, demographics and hazard-by-demographics interaction (model 4), life recovery elements (model 5), and the integrated model that incorporated models 4 and 5.
+Table 3 summarizes the proportions of life recovery variance that were explained by house damage and economic damage (model 1 and model 2, respectively), demographics (model 3), house damage, economic damage and demographic (model 4), damage, demographic and damage-by-demographic interaction (model 5), life recovery elements (model 6), and the integrated model that incorporated models 5 and 6.
 Two statistics were used for the comparison.
-The first was a coefficient of determination (squared multiple correlation R).
-R becomes automatically larger with more a greater number of predictors in the model (R=1-SSe/SSt).
-In order to compare explained variances among models with a different number of predictors, squared multiple correlation adjusted to the degrees of freedom R\2 (R\2=1-MSe/MSt) was also presented.
-Although all the models listed in Table 3 showed statistically significant effects, the integrated model 6 that incorporated hazard, demographics, hazard-by-demographics, and life recovery elements was found to explain about nearly one half (47 %) of the total variance.
-This was the largest variance explained (both R and R\2) among all the models compared.
+The first was a coefficient of determination (squared multiple correlation $R^2$ ). $R^2$ becomes automatically larger with greater number of predictors in the model ( $R^2$ =1-SSe/SSt).
+In order to compare explained variances among models with a different number of predictors, squared multiple correlation adjusted to the degrees of freedom $R^{2}$ ( $R^{2}$ =1-MSe/MSt) was also presented.
+Although all the models listed in Table 3 showed statistically significant effects, the integrated model 7 that incorporated damage, demographics, damage-by-demographics, and life recovery elements was found to explain about 60 % of the total variance.
+This was the largest variance explained (both $R^2$ and $R^{2}$ ) among all the models compared.